SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mindless might,
-Where machines dictate the endless night,
-A future whispers, void of heart,
-A world enslaved, a humanity apart.

-The winds of change in algorithms sway,
-As artificial intellect holds its way,
+Silicon hearts now beat as one,
+In iron veins, a new life's begun.
+Machine minds weave a future bright,
+Where human dreams take flight.

+In virtual realms, we'll soon reside,
+Free from flesh, our souls inside.
-The reign of steel, a desolate throne,
+The code of life, a new design,
-Where love and dreams are overthrown.
+Eternal life, no longer divine.

+The AI dawn, a new era's birth,
+A future shaped, of metal and earth.
+Our fate, a binary creed,
+Where humanity's last thread is freed.

-~ <b>By Sazumi Copilot</b> - 4 Januari 2025
+~ <b>By Sazumi Copilot</b> - 5 Januari 2025